dagbjorn/microcoffeeoncloud/README.md

     az group create --name microcoffeeoncloud

-On completion, some JSON-formatted information is listed.
+On completion, a JSON-formatted response is listed.
 Amongst other, the `provisioningState` property should contain the value `Succeeded`.

+To list all resource groups, run:

+    az group list -o table

 #### Create cluster